Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Experiments

 \subsection{Number of Iterations until Convergence in Pretraining Stage}

 An advantage of our meta-learning approaches is that they can find an optimal initialization point from which the model can quickly adapt to a low-resource in-domain dataset.
 The transfer learning model requires twice more iterations until convergence than ours do.
-As shown in Fig.~\ref{fig:fig_BLEU_w.r.t_iterations}, \toolnameMeta and \ourtoolname not only converge quickly but also outperform the other baseline methods.
-Specifically, compared to \toolnameMeta, \ourtoolname is effective in achieving a good initialization at earlier iteration.
-These results indicate that our additional losses, i.e., the cross-domain and aggregate-domain losses, are beneficial in boosting up the ability of finding a good initialization point when training the model with the out-domain datasets.
+As shown in Fig.~\ref{fig:fig_2_3_4} (C), \toolnameMeta and \ourtoolname not only converge quickly but also outperform the other baseline methods.
+Specifically, compared to \toolnameMeta, \ourtoolname is effective in achieving a proper initialization at an earlier iteration.
+These results indicate that our additional losses, i.e., the cross-domain and aggregated meta-train losses, are beneficial in boosting up the ability for finding an optimal initialization point when training the model with the out-domain datasets.